-Overview of Neonatal-Perinatal Medicine Fellowship
+Overview of Neonatal-Perinatal Medicine Fellowship Program

-The overarching goal of fellowship training in NPM at OHSU is to provide an environment where trainees develop expertise in the clinical, research, and educational skills requisite to a successful career in academic neonatology.
-We are committed to individualizing the educational experiences to best meet the unique career goals of our fellows.
-Through a competency-based, needs driven curriculum, we utilize didactic teaching, experiential learning, and simulation-based training to achieve the learning objectives set forth by the American Board of Pediatrics for NPM fellowship training.
-Our fellows graduate with the ability to manage infants with complex neonatal pathophysiology, to communicate with cultural and ethical sensitivity, to understand interprofessional teamwork, and to critically evaluate medical evidence as related to improving neonatal outcomes.
-The opportunities in research provide comprehensive preparation for academic success and future contributions to the field of neonatology.
-Our program provides structured, guided experiences for the fellows to develop expertise in teaching the cognitive, technical, and behavioral skills essential in the practice of neonatology across disciplines.
+Beginning in 1974, the OHSU Neonatal-Perinatal Medicine Fellowship Program has been committed to individualizing educational and scholarly experiences to best meet the career goals of each of our fellows.
+Through a competency-based, needs-driven curriculum, we utilize didactic teaching, experiential learning, and simulation-based training to achieve the learning objectives set forth by the American Board of Pediatrics for NPM fellowship training.
+Our fellows graduate with the ability to manage infants with complex neonatal pathophysiology, including extreme prematurity, complex surgical problems, congenital heart disease, and diagnoses requiring extra-corporeal membrane oxygenation; to critically evaluate medical evidence relating to improving neonatal outcomes; to adeptly practice inter-professional teamwork; and to communicate with cultural and ethical sensitivity.
+The program provides structured, guided experiences for trainees to develop expertise in teaching the cognitive, technical, and behavioral skills essential in the practice of neonatology across disciplines.